-Enterprises these days are facing a triple threat: stiffer government policies, volatile cyberspace and an extra-competitive economy.
+Enterprises these days are facing a triple threat: stiffer government policies, volatile cyberspace, and an extra-competitive economy.
 And without a well-planned strategy, it will be hard to survive all these and hit high-performance goals.
 Hence the need for an effective GRC strategy.

-Since its invention in 2003, GRC as a strategy for achieving organizational goals amidst uncertainty and with integrity, has stayed true to its primary purpose.
-Despite the increasing turbulence in the economy.
-In this piece, we’ll unpack the important bits about GRC.
-This includes:
+Since its invention in 2003, GRC as a strategy for achieving organizational goals amidst uncertainty and with integrity and has stayed true to its primary purpose despite the increasing turbulence in the economy.

 At its core, GRC is a way of ensuring organizations achieve principled performance.
 What this looks like in its different forms will be discussed later in the piece.
 For now, let’s go into more detail on the pillars or components of GRC.

 Governance in GRC has no political connotations.
-Instead, it has to do with steering the ship of an organization — what its business model should look like, how to make crucial decisions, how departments are to collaborate and the company’s ultimate goal.
+Instead, it has to do with steering the ship of an organization — what its business model should look like, how to make crucial decisions, how departments are to collaborate, and the company’s ultimate goal.
 It’s all about laying the groundwork for operations.
-You’re more likely to find governance activities handled by the leadership team.

-Governance leads to alignment by ensuring people, processes and technology align with the company’s goal.
 Consider how DevOps ensures the IT and development departments are aligned on a goal; governance does this on a broader scale across more departments.
 This time, starting from the leaders to the employees.
 It plays out in areas like:

 For governance to work, every initiative must be critically evaluated, planned and backed by data and credible sources.